domxjs/domx/packages/StateController/README.md

 RootState.addRootStateChangeEventListener((event:RootStateChangeEvent) => {
     const changeEvent = event.changeEvent; // the Event or string description for the change const rootState = event.rootState; // the key/object state mapping

+    // add logging or a break point for debugging

 }, abortController.signal);

+// detach the listener
 abortController.abort();
 ```
-> The `RootStateChangeEvent` contains a handful of properties, the most useful being the changeEvent
+> The `RootStateChangeEvent` contains a handful of properties, the most useful being the `changeEvent`
-and the rootState.
+and the `rootState`.

-> The abort controller is optional and allows you to detach the listener.
+> The abort controller is optional and allows you to detach the listener when calling abort.